 21.1 If required by the Customer, the Supplier shall provide maintenance and support in accordance with the terms and conditions of the Maintenance and Support Agreement executed by the Parties.

-21.2 The Supplier shall ensure that the maintenance and support shall be made available by the Supplier to the Customer for a minimum period of five (5) years from the Delivery or Commissioning of the Deliverables, as applicable.
+21.2 The Supplier shall ensure that the maintenance and support shall be made available by the Supplier to the Customer during the licensing period from the Delivery or Commissioning of the Deliverables, as applicable.

 22. END OF SUPPORT AND END OF LIFE